-F. During a toss that exceeds 1 1⁄2 twisting rotations, no skill other than the twist is allowed.

-Example: No kick double tosses.

-- G. Tosses may not exceed 2 1⁄4 twisting rotations. - H. Top persons in separate tosses may not come in contact with each other. - I. Only a single top person is allowed during a toss.
+- G. During a toss that exceeds 1 1⁄2 twisting rotations, no skill other than the twist is allowed.
+Example: No kick double tosses. - H. Tosses may not exceed 2 1⁄4 twisting rotations. - I. Top persons in separate basket tosses may not come in contact with each other and must become free of all contact from bases, bracers and/or other top persons. - J. Only a single top person is allowed during a toss.

 4.8.
-Elite Division (Level 5)
+Elite Division

-ELITE GENERAL TUMBLING
+ELITE DIVISION GENERAL TUMBLING